 Choosing the Right Tools for Walking

-Before you get started, you need to make sure that you have the best tools to help you achieve your goals.
-Every dog is sized and shaped differently, so the walking accessories that you choose may vary depending on how they fit your dog.
+Before you start, you need to ensure you have the best tools to help you achieve your goals and begin to walk your furry friend.
+Every dog is sized and shaped differently, so your walking accessories may vary depending on how they fit your furry friend.

 1. Back-Hook Harnesses

 This style is the most common harness on the market.
-They are simple to use and available in many different styles to accommodate different sizes of dog.
+They are simple to use and available in many different styles to accommodate different-sized dogs.
 Choose the style that fits most comfortably on your dog.

 2. Front-Clip Harnesses

-If your dog is strong and consistently pulls, then a front clip style harness will be more effective for you.
-The leash will attach at the center of the front of their chest and will hang to their side, forcing them to turn whenever they pull.
+If your dog is strong and consistently pulls, a front clip-style harness will be more effective.
+The leash will attach at the center of the front of the dog's chest and hang to their side, forcing them to turn whenever they pull, promoting good behaviour.

 Head Collars like Gentle Leaders are the third style.
-This option is appealing to some because it guides the direction of their face, allowing you to break their line of sight from whatever they are pulling towards.
+This option is one of the popular training tools that appeal to some dog owners.
+Head collars work by directing the dog's head in whatever direction you desire, allowing you to break their line of sight from whatever they are pulling towards.

 4. Two-Touch Harnesses

-A two touch harness, like the Ruffwear Front Range Harness or the Walk Right harness, have both a front and a back clip.
+A two-touch harness, like the Ruffwear Front Range Harness or the Walk Right harness, have both a front and a back clip.
 Using a coupler, or double-ended leash, you can attach your leash to both clips giving you the benefits and security of both styles of harnesses.
+The chest-led harness is easy to place on your canine and helps dogs learn quickly not to pull.

 5. Slip-Lead